BreakawayConsulting/echronos/docs/brkawy_rpi3b_readme.md

 The default SD card comes formatted with a FAT filesystem and installed with a number of files.

 The file `config.txt` controls how the bootloader on the Raspberry Pi works.
-It must be changed to support booting our example systems.
+It must be changed to support booting the eChronos example systems rather than pre-configured Linux system.

 The full contents of the file should be replaced with: